AvinashPhadtare/AvinashPhadtare/README.md

 ## Hi there 👋

+My name is Avinash, I am Developer,Always Trying to Solve Some Real World Problem Using AI

 <!--
 **AvinashPhadtare/AvinashPhadtare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.